Iván Jaime: Porto

 On 31 August 2023, Portuguese giants FC Porto announced the signing of Jaime on a five-year contract, for a reported fee of €10 million for 90% of the player's economic rights.
 He made his debut three days later, coming off the bench to replace Nico González in the 85th minute of a 1–1 league draw at home against Arouca.
 On 15 September, Jaime made his first start for Porto, in a 1–0 league win away at Estrela da Amadora.
 Four days later, he made his UEFA Champions League debut, starting in a 3–1 away victory over Shakhtar Donetsk.
 On 23 September, Jaime scored his first goal for Porto, the opener in a 2–1 league victory over Gil Vicente in the Estádio do Dragão.

 Loan to Valencia

 On 3 February 2025, Jaime returned to Spain and joined Valencia CF on loan with an option to buy.

 Loan to Montréal

 On 22 August 2025, CF Montréal announced the acquisition of Jaime as a Designated Player through a loan with an option to buy.
-The loan runs until 30 June 2026.
+The loan ran until 30 June 2026.

+Loan to Las Palmas

+On 20 August 2026, Jaime returned to the Spanish second division after agreeing to a one-year loan deal with UD Las Palmas.